Technical Theatre HND

 The course staff will read through your application and portfolio of work.
-You will then have an individual interview on Microsoft Teams, Zoom or on the phone with a member of the technical theatre team.
+You will then be invited to an individual interview on with a member of the technical theatre team at our Granton Campus.

 We shall be trying to assess your suitability for a demanding, theoretical and ‘hands on’ course to measure your interest in working in technical theatre and your understanding of what that entails.